-As can be seen here, many treatments offered as part of a liquid facelift procedure address problems that cannot be fully treated by surgical facelift.
+As can be seen here, many treatments offered as part of a liquid facelift procedure address problems that cannot be fully treated by a surgical facelift.
 On the other hand, excessively sagging and loose skin in the face (especially areas like eyelids) is best treated with surgery.
-Unlike the popular belief, surgical facelift is not an alternative to liquid facelift, and these procedures each can address certain aspects of aging.
-It is important to consult an experienced cosmetic doctor to determine if a patient is candidate for one or other procedure (or maybe even both procedures).
+Unlike the popular belief, surgical facelift is not an alternative to a liquid facelift, and these procedures each can address certain aspects of aging.
+It is important to consult an experienced cosmetic doctor to determine if a patient is a candidate for one or other procedure (or maybe even both procedures).

 Despite this important distinction, it is not uncommon to see a number of misconceptions about surgical facelift versus dermal fillers and liquid facelift.
 Here are a few commonly heard examples:

 “Instead of spending this much on fillers and Botox, I’ll just go and get a facelift!”